 - Dashboard: A basic dashboard gives you an overview of your business’s financial state with charts for Invoices, Expenses, Bank Accounts, Profit and Loss, and Sales.
 There’s a menu on the left to navigate the most used features and a plus button and gear button on the top right-hand side of the screen where you’ll find shortcuts and more advanced features.
 There’s also a search transactions button and a help button, and you can enable an AI chat button in the settings as well.
 The “see all activity” option at the bottom of the dashboard will take you to a full audit log and history of recent activity.

-- Invoicing: QuickBooks Online offers five invoice templates and ample invoice automations (you can also import an existing invoice template via Microsoft Word).
+- Invoicing: QuickBooks Online offers six invoice templates and ample invoice automations (you can also import an existing invoice template via Microsoft Word).
 You can customize the logo, logo position, font, font size, color scheme, header, footer, number of columns, and more.
 You can add shipping charges, discounts, and attachments to invoices.
 If you have the Essentials, Plus, or Advanced plan, you can send invoice reminders to late customers, and you can create recurring invoices.
 The Advanced plan also allows for batch invoicing (as well as batch estimates and bills).
 QuickBooks Online is also one of the few accounting programs that lets you autoschedule invoices.
 QuickBooks Online now offers invoice tracking, so you can see when customers view their invoices; it has added support for progress invoicing as well.
 QuickBooks has also recently added multi-lingual invoicing, so you can now send invoices in six different languages: English, Spanish, Portuguese, French, Italian, and Chinese.

 - Client Portal: QuickBooks Online does offer a client portal but only for invoices, not estimates.
 Customers can view, print, save, pay, or ask questions about their invoices.